This three-day break is packed with Tudor heritage, historic accommodation and timeless country walks, around an hour from London

 Morning: The thriving market town of Westerham has plenty to keep you busy for a morning.

-Check out Quebec House, the childhood home of war hero General James Wolfe, or book a tour of Squerryes Court (selected dates only).
+Check out Quebec House, the childhood home of Quebec veteran General James Wolfe, or book a tour of Squerryes Court (selected dates only).
 The estate’s vineyard produces gold medal-winning sparkling wines from south-facing slopes that were first planted with vines by the Romans.
 You can also feast on exquisite seafood dishes at The Dining Room.

 If hops are more your thing, take a tour of Westerham Brewery, which revived the town’s rich brewing heritage when it opened in 2004.
 The Tap Room is a characterful place to sample a pint, and there’s an on-site shop.